 1. Identify the EPDC waveform file from the Linux kernel firmware directory that is the best match for the panel you are using.
-For the DC2/DC3 boards, that would be the waveform file /firmware/imx/epdc_E060SCM.fw.ihex.
+For the DC2/DC3 boards, that would be the waveform file epdc_E060SCM.fw.ihex.
+For the DC4 boards, that would be the waveform file epdc_ED060XH2C1.fw.ihex.